Nehalshaikh8698/Nehalshaikh8698/README.md

 # 💫 About Me:
 🚀 Final Year AI & Data Science student at DYPCOE, Pune, passionate about building smart web apps and uncovering insights from data.
-Skilled MERN & PHP Developer with experience in ReactJS, D3.js, Node.js, Express.js, and MySQL/MongoDB.
-Proficient in JavaScript, Python, C++, and PHP.
+Skilled MERN Developer with experience in ReactJS, D3.js, Node.js, Express.js, and MySQL/MongoDB.
+Proficient in JavaScript, Python, C++.
 Strong foundation in Data Science, EDA, Machine Learning, and data visualization using Pandas, NumPy, Matplotlib, Seaborn, and scikit-learn.
 Experienced in API integration, REST APIs, Git & GitHub.
 Exploring DevOps, API Security, and Open Source. 🤝 Open to collaborations and internships.

 ## 🌐 Socials: